 5. Sublime Text

-Linux Text editors is serious business.
+Linux Text editors are serious business.
 Everyone has a strong opinion about what they feel is the best one.
 None of them are wrong, of course.
-Each editor has their strengths and weaknesses, and even if none of the text editors in the above list interest you, there are still many alternatives around.
-My colleague, Ivana, even swears by CherryTree Notepad which doesn’t make the list above.
+Each editor has its strengths and weaknesses, and even if none of the text editors in the above list interest you, there are still many alternatives around, like the CherryTree Notepad, which didn’t make the list above.

 Our latest tutorials delivered straight to your inbox